The Team

 Emma is an Earth and Environmental Sciences Master’s student at Lehigh University.
 She graduated with a B.S. in Chemistry from University of California, Santa Cruz.

 Throughout her time at UCSC, Emma was involved in paleoclimate organic geochemistry research.
-She is excited to be doing inorganic geochemistry research for paleoceanography at Lehigh.
+At Lehigh, she will be doing inorganic geochemistry research on Pliocene North Pacific marine sediments to explore ocean circulation.

 M.S.
 Student